exitus1/Video-Scripts/website.md

 ## Explore More / Lightning Network For Scalability

-Decred is the only project other than Bitcoin taking Lighting development seriously for Layer 2 scaling.
+Decred is the only project other than Bitcoin taking Lightning development seriously for Layer 2 scaling.
 Check out Bison Relay, a P2P uncensorable communications prototype running on Decred's LN.

 ## Quotes